openharmony/docs/en/application-dev/reference/native-apis/_o_h_audio.md

 **Description**

-Obtains the number of channels for an audio stream.
+Obtains the number of channels for an audio renderer.

 **Parameters**